xdhub/httphooks/doc/design.md

 ### Execution order

-Having defined the differnt types of hooks and the available execution stages, when joining these together these are executed in the following order:
+Having defined the different types of hooks and the available execution stages, when joining these together these are executed in the following order:

 ![Execution order of hooks for a provided url path and a HTTP verb](images/ExecutionModel.jpg)